-Enable S3-compatible endpoints · Cloudflare Logs docs
+Enable Logpush to S3-compatible endpoints

 - On-premise Ceph Object Gateway

-For more information about Logpush and the current production APIs, see the Cloudflare Logpush documentation.
+For more information about Logpush and the current production APIs, refer to Cloudflare Logpush documentation.

 Manage via the Cloudflare dashboard